crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 title: "Question 3"
 subtitle: "Are there “Must-Carry” requirements in your national law for a) Social Networks b) TV, Radio, Press or other Media to disperse official information from authorities or holders of public offices?"
 :---------------------------------------------------------:

+## Austria

+a.)
+No.

+b.) § 20 (1) öAMD-G requires cable network providers to disperse the program of the ORF (Austrian public service broadcaster), if this can be done without disproportionate effort. §§ 4b (2) and 4c (2) öORF-G include further provisions on how the dispersion has to be realised.

+Cable network providers (under certain conditions) are also required to disperse programs which make a special contribution to the diversity of opinion (§ 20 (2) öAMD-G).[: REFERENCE | ref308 | :]

+There have been propositions for a “must-be-found” provision, as an extension to the current “must-carry” provisions.
+The ORF as the public broadcaster as well as the “Verband österreichischer Privatsender (VÖP)” (Association of Austrian private broadcasters) both support the idea that content of public interest should have to be found in a privileged manner in all relevant networks, including media platforms.[: REFERENCE | ref309 | :]

 ## Belgium